-My background is cognitive science, and I currently investigate how interacting with external representations (particularly new computational media such as manipulable simulations) and artifacts change the human imagination system and motivation.
-In particular, I am interested in how this interaction process leads to:
+My research background is cognitive science.
+I currently investigate how interacting with external representations and artifacts (particularly new computational media such as manipulable simulations) change the human imagination and motivation systems.
+In particular, I am interested in how such interaction processes lead to:

 - learning of new science and engineering concepts